nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![ListCommand1](images/ListCommandDiagram1.png)
 *Figure 8: `list 3` inputted by user*

-2) Assignments found are displayed in the assignment list.
+2) Assignments found are displayed in the Assignment List.

 3) A message that indicates the number of assignments listed is displayed in the Message Box.